Hindkowans

-Hindkowans, also known as the Hindki, is a contemporary designation for speakers of Indo-Aryan languages who live among the neighbouring Pashtuns, particularly those of the Hindko language.
+Hindkowans, also known as the Hindki, is a contemporary designation for speakers of Indo-Aryan languages who live among the neighbouring Pashtuns, particularly the speakers of various Hindko dialects of Lahnda.
 The origins of the term refer merely to the speakers of Indo-Aryan languages rather than to any particular ethnic group.
-The term is not only applied to speakers of Hindko but also to the Saraikis in the districts of Dera Ghazi Khan, Mianwali, and Dera Ismail Khan, which border the southern Pashto-speaking areas.
+The term is not only applied to several forms of "Northern Lahnda" but also, sometimes, to the Saraiki dialects in the districts of Dera Ghazi Khan, Mianwali, and Dera Ismail Khan, which border the southern Pashto-speaking areas.

 There is no generic name for Hindko speakers because they belong to diverse ethnic groups and often identify themselves by the larger families or castes.
-However, the Hindko-speaking community belonging to the Hazara Division of Khyber Pakhtunkhwa is sometimes recognised collectively as Hazarewal, while the urban settlers in the cities of Peshawar and Kohat are simply known as Pishoris and Kohatis, respectively.
+However, the Hindko-speaking community belonging to the Hazara Division of Khyber Pakhtunkhwa is sometimes recognised collectively as Hazarewal, while the Hindko speaking urban population in the cities of Peshawar and Kohat is simply known as Pishoris and Kohatis, respectively.

+Prior to the partition, the Hindu and Sikh Hindkowans exercised urban economic power in the North-West Frontier Province of British India.
+They were primarily traders and merchants and over time settled in areas as far as Kalat, Balochistan.
+Those Hindko speakers, mainly Hindu and Sikhs, who after the partition of British India migrated to the independent republic, identify with the broader Punjabi community; they reside in the Indian states of Punjab and Jammu and Kashmir.

 There is also a small diaspora in Afghanistan, which includes members of the Hindu and Sikh community that was established during the Sikh Empire in the first half of the 19th century.
 Most of them have emigrated since the rise of the Taliban, and the total population of Sikhs, Hindko-speaking or not, was estimated at 300 families (as of 2018).
 These Hindko-speaking Hindus and Sikhs are commonly referred to as Hindki.

-Those Hindko speakers, mainly Hindu and Sikhs, who after the partition of British India migrated to the independent republic, occasionally identify with the broader Punjabi community; these Hindkowans reside in the Indian states of Punjab and Jammu & Kashmir.

-Prior to the partition, the Hindu and Sikh Hindkowans exercised urban economic power in the North-West Frontier Province of British India.
-They were primarily traders and merchants and over time settled in areas as far as Kalat, Balochistan.

 The 2023 census of Pakistan enumerated 5.5 million Hindko-speakers in the country.

 Origin

-Hindko is an Indo-Aryan language spoken by various communities across Pakistan, primarily in the provinces of Khyber Pakhtunkhwa and Punjab.
-The term Hindko historically referred to "the Indian language" or "language of Hind", (Note: "Indian" here refers to the historic meaning of India as the northern Indian subcontinent, which was known as Hindustan or Hind.) and has come to denote a group of Indo-Aryan dialects spoken in the northern Indian subcontinent, in contrast to the neighbouring Pashto, an Iranic language.
+The word "Hindko" is a collective label for a diverse group of Lahnda (Western Punjabi) dialects of very different groups, not all of which are even geographically contiguous, spoken by people of various ethnic backgrounds throughout several areas in Pakistan, primarily in the provinces of Khyber Pakhtunkhwa and Punjab.
+The term Hindko literally means the "Indian language" or "language of Hind", (Note: "Indian" here refers to the historic meaning of India as the northern Indian subcontinent, which was known as Hindustan or Hind.) and has come to denote a group of Indo-Aryan dialects spoken in the former North-West Frontier Province, in contrast to the neighbouring Pashto, an Iranic language.

-A portion of Hindko speakers in the Hazara Division claim Pashtun ancestry.
-Some of those speak Hindko as their mother tongue while others as a second language.